01618830666

 5. What’s the best season to identify Japanese Knotweed?

-• Late summer or early autumn, when it flowers, making it more recognizable.
+• Late summer or early autumn, when it flowers, making it more recognisable.